Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Lessons/Lesson-1.md

 This class will look at some CSS tools that let you transform elements.

+We will also use this class to review the basic concepts of CSS.

 ## Why you should know this?

 Great question!
 Having the ability to place an element anywhere on the screen is useful, has many applications, and opens up the range of the things you can make.
 When these ideas are applied to animations it opens even more options.